 Our emollients have a very strong affinity with the skin and are recommended for many cosmetic applications such as:

-- Facial care: creams, serums, anti-aging,
+- Face care: creams, serums, anti-ageing,

 - Hair care: balms, hair conditioners, healing serums

 The strong affinity of our emollients with the skin also allows them to enrich the composition of specific formulations for skin with atopic tendencies.
 With our emollients, your cosmetic formulations will be able to guarantee the reinforcement of the skin barrier, protection, and comfort of use.

 Phytosqualan is our olive-sourced emollient.
 It is a highly effective natural emollient, which provides optimal comfort for the skin.